jeffmisu/grader/README.txt

   The source code is included in the repository.
 It's not amazing, but if you have some reason to use it, go ahead.
 You could also build the program for yourself/a different platform, in which case you'd need wxWidgets 2.8, and a lot of luck, probably.
+I use CodeBlocks as my IDE, and the project file (grader.cbp) is included.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -